Yogesh1380/EXP-NO-6.2-SIMULATION-OF-POST--PROCESSING-IN-ADDITIVE-MANUFACTURING/README.md

-# Ex.No.  - SIMULATION OF POST PROCESSING IN ADDITIVE MANUFACTURING
+# EXP NO 6.2 : SIMULATION OF POST PROCESSING IN ADDITIVE MANUFACTURING

-### DATE:
+# DATE:  23/11/2025

 ## AIM:
 ### To simulate the post processing of 3d printed parts via support Removal, UV Curing & Heat Treatment.